Holger's

 void setAllowNull(boolean flag)

-void setFilter(Filter<E> filter)
+void setFilter(Filter<? super E> filter)

 if a non-null filter is set, only those elements that pass the filter will be returned by next().